Rozee.pk

-Rozee.pk (روزی; lit: "Livelihood") is a Pakistani employment website which is a subsidiary of Naseeb Networks.
-It was founded in 2007 by Monis Rahman.
+Rozee.pk (روزی; lit: "Livelihood") is a Pakistani employment website, a subsidiary of Naseeb Networks.
+It was founded in 2007 by Monis Rahman and has since become one of the most popular platforms for job seekers and employers in the country.
+Rozee.pk connects job seekers with employment opportunities across various industries, including IT, healthcare, finance, and engineering.

 History

 In 2011, AllWorld Network listed the company as one of Pakistan's fastest growing private companies.

 Rozee.pk bought Saudi employment website Mihnati.com for an undisclosed amount in 2013.

 In 2016, the website went into complete reconstruction changing its interface, algorithms and logo.